hahaha98757/ZombiesAddon/README.md

 | Dark Apua and Dark Red | (Rainbow) Giant and The Old One |
 | Black | World Ender |

+### Grow Guide
 Displays the grow time of Blob.
 It works only if set the language of Hypixel in English or Korean.
 | Round | Time |
 |----|----|
 | r18, r23 | 38s |